eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

+##	Skill Sets for Microarchitects or Processor Architects, and Hardware/Software Co-Design

 Skill set for roles in computer architecture (i.e., computer architects or microarchitects), including microarchitecture design (or, processor architecture design), and hardware/software co-design of computer systems: